 History Of Mannarasala Ayilyam

 The festival has been a part of the local culture of Mannarasala for ages now.
-According to the legends, Shree Nagaraja Temple is believed to be built by Lord Parshurama.
-Initially, a local priest from Irinjalakuda Gramam was appointed by Lord Parshuram to conduct day to day ceremonies and to perform the holy rituals.
-He devoted his life in the service of a serpent lord, however, after several years, a fire broke out in the forest surrounding the temple.
-During this crisis many snakes of the forest succumbed to the heat and many got injured.
+According to the legends, Shree Nagaraja Temple is believed to have been built by Lord Parshurama.
+Initially, Lord Parshuram appointed a local priest from Irinjalakuda Gramam to conduct day-to-day ceremonies and perform holy rituals.
+He devoted his life to the service of a serpent lord; however, after several years, a fire broke out in the forest surrounding the temple.
+During this crisis, many snakes in the forest succumbed to the heat, and many got injured.
 The priest's wife took care of the remaining snakes of the forest like a mother.
 Lord Nagaraja, pleased with her devotion, told her in the dream that he would take birth from her womb.

-After a few years, she gave birth to twins, out of which one was Lord Nagaraja himself.
-Both the brothers grew up together but Lord Nagaraja later attained samadhi.
+After a few years, she gave birth to twins, one of whom was Lord Nagaraja himself.
+Both the brothers grew up together, but Lord Nagaraja later attained samadhi.
 Before disappearing into the underground cellar of the Illom, he appointed his mother as the priest of the temple and advised her about all the rituals to be executed in the temple.
-Since then, only a brahmin lady gets appointed to this position to perform all the sacred ceremonies.
+Since then, only a Brahmin lady has been appointed to this position to perform all the sacred ceremonies.
 Locals believe that praying to Lord Nagaraja on this day removes Sarp Dosha and blesses childless couples with children.

 Major Attractions Of Mannarasala Ayilyam Festival, Alappuzha